ZooMontana – Rimrock Mall – Little Bighorn Battlefield National Mounument

-Billings (pop.
+Billings, MT (pop.
 110,323) is the chief city along I-90 and the upper Yellowstone Valley in south-central Montana.
 Billings is a trade, medical, and entertainment center for all of eastern Montana and the Bighorn Basin in Wyoming.

 Billings is a good base from which to make forays to major attractions in the region.
 Yellowstone National Park, the Little Big Horn Battlefield National Monument, and Cody, Wyoming are not far from Billings.

 Billings has an unusual and unique setting, built as it is at the foot of a massive wall of rimrocks.
 In geologic history, the Yellowstone River cut deep into the earth creating the present day Yellowstone Valley.
 This action exposed the magnificent sandstone cliffs which are today the city’s landmark.
 From the valley floor near the river, it’s more than 460 feet to the top of the rimrocks.
 A city park near the rimrocks offers fabulous views of the distant Pryor Mountains and the Rockies further to the west.

 The beautiful Yellowstone River is a major landmark in Billlings.
 The Yellowstone is one of America’s last free-flowing rivers.
 It is clearly a national treasure.

 Billings is home to Montana State University-Billings (MSU-B).
 Some 4,200 students study in many fields in the arts and sciences and professional programs.

 The Yellowstone County Museum is a big attraction in Billings.
 Near the Billings airport, this museum has all the good historical stuff.
 In downtown Billings, on Montana Avenue, the Western Heritage Center features super exhibits about the homesteading era in Montana.